Without an effective ecommerce sales funnel, you’re losing money.

 On the registration page, she collects her prospects’ contact information.

-Immediately after the registration page, she surveys her registrants on their problems.
-And this gives her insight into new products.
+Immediately after the registration page, she surveys her registrants about their problems, which gives her insight into new products.

 During the webinar, Amy introduces her premium products to her attendees.

-Here’s the thing.
-Even if only a few of the attendees buy the premium product, she will follow up with the rest via an email sequence.
+Here’s the thing: Even if only a few attendees buy the premium product, she will follow up with the rest via email sequence.

 Wait, speaking of webinars, evergreen webinars are a great way of automating the sales process.

 You don’t want to keep hosting live webinars.
-Instead, you want to make a webinar and keep using it to generate leads and sales for your ecommerce store.
+Instead, you want to make a webinar and use it to generate leads and sales for your ecommerce store.

 Driving Your Ecommerce Marketing Optimization